smattingly/database-tutorial/part2.md

 ### Third normal form and Boyce-Codd normal form

-Naylor Learning Center locations have computers available for student use.
+Learning Center locations have computers available for student use.
 Suppose each computer cubicle is identified by a letter and each computer is attached to a printer-- some color printers, some not.

 Create and populate the following table.